Bixilon/Minosoft/doc/rendering/ReadMe.md

 ## Integration

 The whole render system is like a separate module.
-There are almost no references to it, only in `PlayConnection.kt`.
+There are almost no references to it, only in `PlaySession.kt`.
 Everything is event driven (or abstract).

 ## Loading